 Talcum Powder, Asbestos and Ovarian Cancer

-Reuters published a lengthy expose in late 2018 detailing Johnson and Johnson’s misdeeds in regard to their talcum powder products.
+Reuters published a lengthy exposé in late 2018 detailing Johnson & Johnson's misdeeds in regard to their talcum powder products.
 According to internal documents, J&J was aware of asbestos contamination in their talcum powder as early as the 1950s.

 At the time, asbestos was not considered carcinogenic or harmful to human health.
 By the late 70s, a physician executive at the pharmaceutical giant had sounded the alarm.
 He warned J&J that they could become involved in lawsuits related to certain types of cancer "attributed to inhalation of our powder formulations."
 Currently, the American Cancer Society notes that both forms of asbestos found in Johnson and Johnson talcum powder reports have been linked with cancer.